 The dean is the chief executive officer of FASC, working to develop and implement policies and goals while leading the units in devising strategies for effective teaching, high-quality research, and meaningful service to the state, region, and nation.
 She directs the appointment and promotion process, as well as numerous programs designed to support faculty and staff.

-Dr. Lindenmeyer is a noted scholar in the areas of childhood, public policy, and social entrepreneurship.
+Dr. Lindenmeyer is a noted scholar in the areas of the history of childhood, American history, public policy, and social entrepreneurship.
 She earned her Ph.D. from the University of Cincinnati and is a professor of history.

 The duties of the associate dean for the Graduate School include managing all matters pertaining to the Graduate School; processing promotion/tenure packets; arranging matters pertaining to external review and reaccreditation of all FASC departments and programs; and developing special programs connected to The Graduate School, as well as overseeing relevant aspects of research centers and institutes.